lucasrodes/whatstk/docs/source/contribute.rst

 This script generates three HTML files which are placed within a created folder `reports`.

-- Once your code successfully passed the tests, you can submitt a pull request and wait for its aproval
+- Once your code successfully passed the tests, you can submit a pull request and wait for its approval

 .. todo::

     Use `tox <https://tox.readthedocs.io/en/latest/>`_

-Aproval of pull request
+Approval of pull request
 ^^^^^^^^^^^^^^^^^^^^^^^

 A pull request will be accepted if: